-This map follows the movements of the 278th from their arrival in the UK to the end of the war.
-The pink section is the path they followed on the Colmar campaign.
+This map follows the movements of the 278th from their arrival in the UK to the end of 1944.

 "Helpless" in Northern France